arthurbarroso/arthurbarroso.github.io/posts/dom_tests.md

 This post should be enough to get yourself a simple Clojurescript testing suite up and running.

-> A PT-BR version of this post is available [here](./translations/testando-a-dom-usando-shadow-cljs-e-reagent.html)

 ### First try

 We'll start with a very basic reagent + shadow-cljs project.
 This will be done by running `lein new re-frame app` for simplicity's sake.
 With the app ready to go, we will also create a simple button component.
 It will look like this: